ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/add-config-file.md

 weight: 3
 ---

-#### Add wedeploy.json
+#### Add Config File

-Since every service folder must have a `wedeploy.json` file that configures the service, let's add one to the repo we just cloned.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add one file inside the sample project you just downloaded.

 1. Open the `tutorial-nodejs` folder in a code editor
 2. Create a new file named `wedeploy.json` inside the `nodejs` folder.